-Ever since I first became interested in hair loss research and hair biology 10-15 years ago and started following online hair loss forum discussions, around a dozen or so events and/or persons have stood out from the rest in terms of the intense frenetic online coverage that they received in hair loss forums and newsgroups.
-I have probably mentioned all of these on this blog by now except for one — Dr. Coen Gho and his Hair Science Institute.
+Ever since I first became interested in hair loss research and hair biology 15 years ago, around a dozen persons have stood out from the rest.
+By that, I mean in terms of the intense frenetic online coverage that they received in hair loss forums and newsgroups.
+I have probably mentioned all of these individuals on this blog by now except for one: Dr. Coen Gho and his Hair Science Institute.

-Around 5 years ago, Dr. Gho became the most talked about hair transplant surgeon on hair loss forums (replacing FUE pioneer Dr. Ray Woods in popularity).
-Dr. Gho claimed that he could extract donor hair from the back of the scalp, implant it in the frontal or crown region recipient site, and yet the donor region would still regrow all its original hair while the recipient site would also grow the new (transplanted donor) hair as is expected in all hair transplants. i.e., his method would never lead to donor hair depletion at the back of the scalp (the biggest drawback of hair transplants) and, in essence, this was a cure for hair loss as you could keep getting hair transplants and not deplete donor hair.
+His method would never lead to donor hair depletion at the back of the scalp (the biggest drawback of hair transplants).
+In essence, this represented a cure for hair loss as you could keep getting hair transplants and not deplete donor hair.
 Perhaps this strategy only works 2 or 3 times and I missed that in case Dr. Gho ever said so.
-However, even if it worked only twice, such donor hair multiplication or regeneration would essentially be a cure for hair loss for those at Norwood Scale 2 to 5 or so.
+However, even if it worked only twice, such donor hair multiplication or regeneration would essentially be a cure for hair loss for those at Norwood Scale 2 to 5.

 Dr. Gho was already reasonably well known online even 10-15 years ago, but two things helped him become truly renowned starting around 2010:

-- His Netherlands based company’s focus on documenting procedures via well made videos, including on local or internet celebrities (e.g., see here and here and here).
+- His Netherlands based company’s focus on documenting procedures via well made videos, including on local or internet celebrities (e.g., see here and here).

 - His appearance on The Bald Truth radio show.